Waipoua Forest

 Tāne Mahuta, Lord of the Forest, is the largest living kauri tree in New Zealand.

-The Waipoua Forest is a forest, on the west coast of the Northland Region of New Zealand's North Island.
-It preserves some of the best examples of kauri forest remaining in New Zealand.
-It is notable for having two of the largest living kauri trees, Tāne Mahuta and Te Matua Ngahere.
+The Waipoua Forest is a forest on the west coast of New Zealand's North Island.
+It preserves some of the best examples of kauri forest remaining in New Zealand of which it is notable for having two of the largest living kauri trees, Tāne Mahuta and Te Matua Ngahere.

-The forest was declared a sanctuary in 1952.
 A community-based volunteer organisation, the Waipoua Forest Trust, helps maintain the forest.
 The sanctuary is bordered to the south by the 350 ha Professor W.R McGregor Reserve, named after W. R. McGregor (1894–1977).

 In the 1940s, McGregor, and others, successfully campaigned to end logging of the forest and to have it declared a sanctuary, a status it achieved in 1952.

 Approximately 200,000 people visit Tāne Mahuta every year.
 This has led to concerns about the health of the forest and the spread of kauri dieback disease.

 Ecology

 The Waipoua, Warawara and Puketi forests together contain about three quarters of New Zealand's remaining mature kauri trees.
 The Waipoua forest holds the largest remaining stand of these trees.

 It contains Te Matua Ngahere, a notable kauri tree that is the largest in New Zealand by girth and the second largest by volume, and is estimated to be from 2,000 to 3,000 years old.
 The trees are threatened by the fungus Phytophthora taxon Agathis.
 The Waipoua Forest Trust has called for urgent action by the government to find a cure for the problem.
 The forest has the largest population of North Island brown kiwi in Northland.
 Populations of the endangered North Island kōkako can be found in the high plateau country.